ghedo/grooved/README.md

 ```

 Alternatively you can use beets' [play] [beetsplay] plugin to automatically add
+the files (note that at least beets v1.3.7 is required for this).
+First, [enable
-the files.
-First, [enable the play plugin] [beetsplug] and add the following
+the play plugin] [beetsplug] and add the following section to your configuration
-section to your configuration file:
+file:

 ```yaml
 play: